Introduction to Data Cleaning with the Tidyverse

 2. ‘data.table’ (flexible, very fast with large data sets)

-long to widepivot_wider()dcast()
+long to wide pivot_wider() dcast()

-wide to longpivot_longer()melt()
+wide to long pivot_longer() melt()

 Note: the tidyr functions pivot_wider() and pivot_longer() replaced spread() and gather().